A$^2$TG: Adaptive Anisotropic Textured Gaussians for Efficient 3D Scene Representation: Methodology

-We distinguish pixel colors and Gaussian colors by using superscripts and subscripts, respectively: ${\bf c}^k({\bf x}_j)$ denotes the $k$-th channel of the pixel color at pixel ${\bf x}_j$, where as $c_i$ denotes the color of the $i$th Gaussian.
 The first term corresponds to our idea of using pixel differences to guide texture upscaling, which eliminates the possibility of introducing additional parameters on already well-reconstructed regions of the scene.
 The last two terms involved in the positional gradient calculation contain the information of occlusion from other Gaussians, the opacity, and the pixel contribution count.
 They can be computed as

-where $\frac{\partial w_p({\bf x}_j)}{\partial \alpha_i({\bf x}_j)} = -\alpha_p({\bf x}_j) \prod_{\substack{l=1 \\ l \ne i}}^{p-1} (1 - \alpha_l({\bf x}_j))$, and
+where $\frac{\partial w_p}{\partial \alpha_i} = -\alpha_p \prod_{\substack{l=1 \\ l \ne i}}^{p-1} (1 - \alpha_l)$, and